5 Quick Tips to Speed Up Logic Games Efficiency

 Every Logic Games section on the modern LSAT features one rule substitution question.
-Rule substitution questions ask: “which of the following rules would have the same effect as Rule X?”
+Rule substitution questions ask, “Which of the following rules would have the same effect as rule X?”
 These problems are absolutely solvable, but they’re also invariably time-consuming.
 If you have spare time at the end of your section, skip this piece of advice.
-But if you are routinely running out of time before the section ends, this should be one question you skip.
+But if you’re routinely running out of time before the section ends, this should be one question you skip.

 Search the Blog

 Sign up for a free Blueprint LSAT account and get access to a free trial of the Self-Paced Course and a free practice LSAT with a detailed score report, mind-blowing analytics, and explanatory videos.Learn More